 Use of Advisers.
 The management development and compensation committee has the sole power to retain and terminate consulting firms to assist it in performing its responsibilities, including the authority to approve the firm's fees and retention terms.
-The committee has the authority to obtain advice and assistance from internal or external legal, accounting, human resource or other advisors and to have direct access to such advisors without the presence of our management or other employees.
-The committee is directly responsible for the appointment, compensation and oversight of the work of any such advisors retained by the committee and may select a compensation consultant, legal counsel or other advisor only after taking into consideration all factors relevant to that person's independence from management, as required by NYSE rules.
+The committee has the authority to obtain advice and assistance from internal or external legal, accounting, human resource or other advisers and to have direct access to such advisers without the presence of our management or other employees.
+The committee is directly responsible for the appointment, compensation and oversight of the work of any such advisers retained by the committee and may select a compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to their independence from management, as required by NYSE rules.